Annual Community Survey

-The Annual Community Survey commenced in November 2017 and concluded in December 2017.
-The first Annual Community Survey occurred in 2013, with the years to 2016 measuring satisfaction with themes related to the Strategic Community Plan 2012-2025.
+The most recent Annual Community Survey was in 2017 which commenced in November 2017 and concluded in December 2017.
+The first Annual Community Survey occurred in 2013, with the years to 2016 measuring satisfaction with themes related to the Strategic Community Plan 2016 – 2026.

-Now with strong trend data available, Council sought to undertake the regular survey on a biennial basis allowing alternate surveys to focus on key projects and strategic issues.
-The 2017 Survey is the first of these strategic surveys that focusses on specific areas of interest to gain opinions of current and future opinions of current and future directions, rather than satisfaction with services.
+Now with strong trend data available, Council undertakes the regular survey on a biennial basis allowing alternate surveys to focus on key projects and strategic issues.
+The 2017 Survey was the first of these strategic surveys that focussed on specific areas of interest to gain opinions of current and future opinions of current and future directions, rather than satisfaction with services.
 A different approach was adopted to look into key areas to help with the further development of a Strategic Community Plan.

 - Residents’ ratings of the importance of key service areas as defined by the 2017/18 Annual Business Plan and Budget.